25 March 2010

 Business Intelligence Series

-For more than 6 years, between many other tasks, I was also the “reporting guy”, taking care of the ad-hoc reporting requirements, building one or two data warehouses and even two reporting frameworks in order to fulfill the reporting requirements within the enterprise I was working for.
-99% of the reports were based on the two ERP systems (Oracle e-Business Suite & IFS-iV) the customer had in place during this time, fact that helped me learn a lot about the data architecture of such systems, about processes, data quality and many other issues related to data, how to do and how not do things.
-In this post I just want to highlight some of the issues I was confronted with and I don’t intend to point with the finger to anybody, so I apologize if anybody will be offended.
+For more than 6 years, between many other tasks (software development, data migrations, support), I was also the "reporting guy", taking care of ad-hoc reporting requirements, building a data warehouse and a reporting solution for the customer I worked for.
+99% of the reports were based on the two ERP systems (Oracle e-Business Suite & IFS-iV) the customer had in place during this time, fact that helped me learn a lot about the data architecture of such systems, about processes, data, data quality and many other issues related to data, how to do and how not do things.
+In this post I just want to highlight some of the issues I was confronted with, and I don’t intend to point the finger at anybody, so I apologize if anybody is offended!

-Even if it’s hard to believe, the main issue I had during this time was the lack of relevant documentation on applications, especially on database models and processes, or even if there were such documents they were not updated and the value of true of the information contained were supposed to be always checked against the data.
-Of course, there are always the users, the knowledge workers from whom valuable information could be obtained though they are not always available and many of them are highly specialized in their field that you need to interview multiple users in order to built a close to complete picture, and even then you have to check the new acquired information against the data.
-From time to time you may even find out that the information you got from the users don’t entirely match the reality, that there are exceptions and other rules not already discussed.
+Even if it’s hard to believe, the main issue was revolving around the lack of relevant documentation on applications, especially on database models and processes, or, even if there were such documents, they were not updated and the value of true of the information contained were supposed to be always checked against the data.
+Of course, there are always knowledge workers from whom valuable information could be elicited though they were not always available and many of them are highly specialized in their field.
+Therefore, one needs to interview multiple users to build a close to complete picture, and even then, one must check the newly acquired information against the data!
+From time to time, one may even find out that the newly acquired information doesn’t entirely match the reality, that there are always exceptions and (business) rules forgotten or not known

-Sometimes it’s even easier to derive knowledge directly from the data, table structure and other developers’ experience (e.g. blogs, books, forums) rather than hunting down the workers who detain knowledge about the topic in scope.
-Actually things don’t look so bad, in the end you reach to accomplish the job though it takes more time than if you were having adequate documentation.
-Trying to give a roughly estimation I would say that when starting to work with a new system I was spending 2-3 more time to accomplish a task than if I were having the right documentation, while in time, accumulating more experience I arrived to be even proactive by exploring unknown “territories” about the respective systems, fact that allowed me to easier fulfill users’ reporting requests.
+Sometimes, it’s easier to derive knowledge directly from the data, table structure and other developers’ experience (e.g. blogs, books, forums) rather than hunting down the knowledge workers.
+Things aren't that bad, despite the reengineering part, in the end one manages to get the job done, though it takes more time.
+Sometimes it took even 2-3 more time to accomplish a task, time for which one could found better use.
+However, in time, accumulating more experience, I become proactive by exploring (and mapping) the unknown "territories" in the breaks between tasks, a fact that allowed me to easier fulfill users’ reporting requests.

-Because in the past 3 years I was supporting mainly Oracle eBusiness Suite (EBS) users with reports and knowledge about the system, several of the issues I had are related to it.
+During the past 3 years I have been supporting mainly Oracle e-Business Suite (EBS) users with reports and knowledge about the system, and therefore most of the issues were related to it.
 In addition to its metadata system implemented in system table structure, Oracle tried to build an external metadata system for its ERP system, namely Metalink (I think it was replaced last year), though there were/are still many gaps in documentation.
-It’s true that many such gaps derive from the customizations performed when implementing the ERP system, though I would estimate that they qualify only for 20% of the gaps and refer mainly to the Flex Fields used for the various purposes.
+It’s true that many such gaps derive from the customizations performed when implementing the ERP system, though I would estimate that they qualify only for 20% of the gaps and refer mainly to the Flex Fields (customer-defined fields) used for the various purposes.

-A second important issue I had with Oracle database engine itself was a bug that didn’t allowed me to use SQL ANSI 92 syntax for linking more than 6-7 tables to a parent table, fact that made me abuse of inline views in order to solve this issue; even if Oracle had a already a patch to address this issue since several years it seems that it wasn’t run by admin, maybe from well supported reasons.
-A third issue is related to the different naming conventions used for the attributes from EBS modules, mainly a result of the fact that solutions brought from other bought vendors were integrated with a minimum of changes.
-A fourth issue is related to the EBS UI, pretty poor if we consider the advances in web technologies, on the other side I have to admit that given the complexity of an ERP system it’s almost impossible to change the UI at this scale.
+A second important issue was related to the Oracle database engine, were several bugs not patched that didn’t allowed me to use SQL ANSI 92 syntax for linking more than 6-7 tables to a parent table, fact that made me abuse of inline views to solve this issue; even if Oracle had for long a patch to address this, it wasn’t deployed by admins, maybe from well supported reasons.
+A third issue was related to the different naming conventions used for the same attributes from the source system, mainly a result of the fact that solutions brought from other bought vendors were integrated with a minimum of changes.
+A fourth issue is related to the poor UI and navigation, basic if we consider the advances made in web technologies during the past years.
+Conversely, given the complexity of an ERP system, it’s challenging to change the UI at this scale.

-Occasionally I saw many people believing that any user could write a query, that often equating with the creation of an ad-hoc report.
-It’s true that writing a query is a simple task and in theory anybody could learn to do that without much of effort, though there are other aspects than need to be considered, aspects like choosing the right data source, right attributes and level of detail, design the query or solution for the best performance (eventually building an index or using database objects that allow better performance) and reuse, use adequate business rules (e.g. ignoring inactive records or special business cases), synchronize the logic with other reports otherwise two people will show the management distinct numbers, mitigate the Data Quality and Deliverables Quality issues, identify the gaps between reports, etc.
+There's the belief that everybody can write a query and/or of an ad-hoc report.
+It’s true that writing a query is a simple task and in theory anybody could learn to it without much of effort, though there are other aspects related to Software Engineering and Project Management, respectively related to a data professional's experience than need to be considered.
+There are aspects like choosing the right data source, right attributes and level of detail, design the query or solution for the best performance (eventually building an index or using database objects that allow better performance) and reuse, use adequate business rules (e.g. ignoring inactive records or special business cases), synchronize the logic with other reports otherwise two people will show the management distinct numbers, mitigate the Data Quality and Deliverables Quality issues, identify the gaps between reports, etc.

-In addition having users creating personal solutions instead of using a more standardized approach is quite risky because you’ll arrive to have in your organization a web of such solutions over which you have no control from a strategic and/or data security point of view.
-On the other side users will need the possibility to analyze the data by themselves, to join data coming from multiple sources, therefore special focus should be given also to such requirements, though once their reporting needs were stabilized they should be moved, if possible, to a more standardized solution.
+In addition, having users create personal solutions instead of using a more standardized approach is quite risky because the result is a web of such siloed solutions over which there's no control from a strategic and/or data security point of view.
+Conversely, the users need the possibility to analyze the data by themselves (aka self-service BI), to join data coming from multiple sources.
+Therefore, special focus should be given also to such requirements, though once their reporting needs have been stabilized, they should be moved, if possible, to a more standardized solution.

 Why I’m mentioning this?
-The problem is that the more perceived variability you introduce in deliverables, greater the risk to have the quality of deliverables questioned, in time leading to users not to adopt a system or prefer to use one resource in the detriment of another.
-In addition must be considered also the effort needed in order to find the gaps between reports, to modify deliverables to expectations, etc. From this perspective is always a good idea to document at least at minimum all deliverables, detailing the scope and particularities of the respective request.
-I know that many believe that code is self-explanatory and needs no additional documentation, though not everybody is a genius and frankly no matter how much I try I can’t always intuit the context, why a technique or a certain level of detail was preferred, or why some constraints were used.
+The problem is that the more variability is introduced in deliverables, greater the risk is to have the quality of deliverables questioned, in time leading to users not adopting a system or preferring to use one resource in the detriment of another.
+Moreover, must be considered also the effort needed to find the gaps between reports, to modify deliverables to expectations, etc. From this perspective is always a good idea to document at least at minimum all deliverables, detailing the scope and particularities of the respective request.
+I know that many believe that code is self-explanatory and needs no additional documentation, though when the basic needed documentation is not available, it's occasionally challenging to intuit the context and identify the problem, respectively why a technique or a certain level of detail was preferred, or why some constraints were used.

-Outsourcing is a hot topic these days, especially when is requested to reduce the headcount and cut down costs, thus it has inevitably touched also the reporting area.
-I can’t say I’m against outsourcing as long such initiatives are well designed/driven, and above the many benefits and issues they come with, people have to consider that for a developer to create a report is needed not only knowledge about the legacy systems and tools used to extract, transform and prepare the data, but also knowledge about the business itself, about users expectations and organization’s culture, the latter two points being difficult to experience in a disconnected and distributed environment.
+Outsourcing is a hot topic these days, when in the context of the current economic crisis organizations are forced to reduce the headcount and cut costs, and thus this has inevitably touched also the reporting area.
+Outsourcing makes sense when the interfaces between service providers and the customers are well designed and implemented.
+Beyond the many benefits and issues outsourcing approaches come with, people have to consider that for a developer to create a report is needed not only knowledge about the legacy systems and tools used to extract, transform and prepare the data, but also knowledge about the business itself, about users expectations and organization’s culture, the latter two points being difficult to experience in a disconnected and distributed environment.

-Of course, even if delivering the same result and quality is possible as if the developers were onsite, in the end it implies additional iterations and overwork, the users need to be trained in order to specify the reporting requirements adequately or a special resource needs to be available in order to translate the requirements between the parties involved, lot of back and forth communication and all the other issues deriving from it.
+Of course, even if delivering the same result and quality is possible as if the developers were onsite, in the end outsourcing implies additional iterations and overwork, the users need to be trained to specify the reporting requirements adequately or a special resource needs to be available to translate the requirements between the parties involved, lot of back-and-forth communication and all the other issues deriving from it.

 No comments: